North Florida plays Florida A&M on 5-game road skid - WTOP News

 Tallahassee, Florida; Saturday, 2 p.m.
 EST

-BOTTOM LINE: North Florida will aim to end its five-game road skid when the Ospreys face Florida A&M.
+BOTTOM LINE: North Florida hits the road against Florida A&M looking to stop its five-game road slide.

-The Rattlers are 0-2 on their home court.
-Florida A&M allows 81.8 points and has been outscored by 24.8 points per game.
+The Rattlers have gone 0-2 at home.
+Florida A&M is seventh in the SWAC scoring 57.0 points while shooting 37.6% from the field.

 The Ospreys are 0-5 in road games.
-North Florida is sixth in the ASUN scoring 66.6 points per game and is shooting 40.6%.
+North Florida is 1-6 against opponents with a winning record.

-Florida A&M is shooting 37.6% from the field this season, 8.2 percentage points lower than the 45.8% North Florida allows to opponents.
-North Florida averages 66.6 points per game, 15.2 fewer points than the 81.8 Florida A&M gives up.
+Florida A&M averages 57.0 points per game, 20.0 fewer points than the 77.0 North Florida allows.
+North Florida averages 66.6 points per game, 15.2 fewer points than the 81.8 Florida A&M gives up to opponents.

-TOP PERFORMERS: Cheyenne McEvans is scoring 13.6 points per game with 5.1 rebounds and 1.3 assists for the Rattlers.
+TOP PERFORMERS: Cheyenne McEvans is shooting 47.3% and averaging 13.6 points for the Rattlers.

 Jazmine Spencer is scoring 11.6 points per game and averaging 2.0 rebounds for the Ospreys.